 Callahan recommends using a digital thermometer to accurately assure you have cooked foods to a minimum temperature and have minimized the potential for foodborne bacteria.
 Suggested temperatures include 165º F or higher for whole and ground poultry and ground meats, including hamburg, 45º F or higher for steaks and fish, and 160º F for pork.

 Symptoms of E-coli

 "Above all, and I can’t stress this enough, don’t let any perishable food sit out longer than two hours and no longer than one hour at temperatures in excess of 90º F. Discard it and do not save it as ‘leftovers’ to be eaten.
 E-coli bacteria is nothing to fool around with or second guess," Callahan said.

 According to Dr. Joseph Schmidt, chief, Emergency Services, Baystate Medical Center, while some cases of food poisoning can be deadly, most resolve on their own, usually running their course within 24-48 hours.

 Typical symptoms usually include some combination of nausea, abdominal cramping, vomiting, diarrhea, or fever.

-“Symptoms can begin within several hours after eating contaminated food, especially if the causative organisms in the food have already formed the toxin that makes people sick, or as much as 24 hours or more later,” said Dr. Schmidt.
+"Symptoms can begin within several hours after eating contaminated food, especially if the causative organisms in the food have already formed the toxin that makes people sick, or as much as 24 hours or more later," Dr. Schmidt said.

 "Rest and hydration to replace fluids lost to persistent vomiting and diarrhea are the most common treatments for food poisoning, however, hospitalization is sometimes needed for those who are severely dehydrated," he added, noting antibiotics are not normally used to treat most cases of food poisoning.